‘RHOC’ Star Tamra Judge Slammed As ‘Shady’ By Kelly Dodd, And As ‘Crazy’ By Brandi Glanville

 During the October 29 episode of Watch What Happens Live, Dodd and Glanville responded to Andy Cohen’s thoughts about Judge potentially joining the cast of Big Brother.

-After the late-night talk show host and creator of the Real Housewives franchise suggested that Judge would be a good fit for the reality series because she can navigate well and “play the game,” Dodd slammed her co-star as “shady” as the former Real Housewives of Beverly Hills cast member added that Judge was “crazy.”
+After the late-night talk show host and creator of the Real Housewives franchise suggested that Judge would be a good fit for the reality series because she can navigate well and “play the game,” Dodd slammed her co-star as “shady.”
+The former Real Housewives of Beverly Hills cast member also added that Judge was “crazy.”

 “Oh yeah, she’s shady as f**k.
 She’ll win!”
 Dodd told Cohen.